barbazul/1kfa/mod_guide_player.md

 If there are no Stamina points in the Deckahedron *or* the *discard pile*, then all 10 must be in the *Exhaustion pile*.
 In this case, the character is *incapacitated* and can take no further actions.

+    GM Note: The switch to Heroic Mode is a way for the players to make a choice that echoes Chapter 5 in the Hero's Journey.
+They themselves become heroes.
+    By transcending randomness and meet the challenges of resposibility, capability, and commitment, the players will have new power to get the outcomes they desire.

 # The Pursuit Mini-game